Samizo-AITL/ai-video-lab/README.md

 AI-generated video is treated as **visual context**, not as truth.

-All accuracy must originate from:
+All correctness must originate from:
 - static figures
 - diagrams
 - equations